 You have to make sure to cook it long enough, but when you do, it gives you the feel of a real bun in your mouth when you eat it with a burger.
 It was really nice to get that experience again!

 And, since they’re low carb, you can eat these cauliflower buns when you’re on the ketogenic diet!
-You could omit the sesame seeds and use them for sandwiches too!
+You could omit the sesame seeds and use them for sandwiches or pulled pork too!

-- 14 ounce bag of cauliflower rice (or your can make your own by putting cauliflower in your food processor)
+- 14 ounces bagged cauliflower rice or your can make your own by putting cauliflower in your food processor

 - 3 tablespoons almond flour

 - 3 tablespoons coconut flour